Joe W. & Dorothy Dorsett Brown Foundation

 - Mission-critical alignment: Every application must clearly demonstrate how it "alleviates human suffering" - the foundation's core mission adopted under D. Paul Spencer's leadership

-- LOI is the gateway: For most programs, success requires first submitting a compelling Letter of Interest by certified mail (hard copy only) that may sit in review for years before receiving a response
+- LOI is the gateway: For most programmes, success requires first submitting a compelling Letter of Interest by certified mail (hard copy only) that may sit in review for years before receiving a response

 - Patience is essential: The foundation operates on extended timelines with no guaranteed response periods; LOIs may receive responses years later, requiring long-term relationship building